gracenote/django-health-monitor/docs/usage.rst

 - /health_test/
     - GET a list of all health tests
 - /health_tests/<test>/?uids=<uids>&start_time=<start_time>&end_time=<end_time>
-    - GET test results for a particular test with filters
+    - GET test results of a particular test with filters
 - /health_test/<test>/<uid>/?start_time=<start_time>&end_time=<end_time>
-    - GET test results for a particular test and uid with filters
+    - GET test results of a particular test and uid with filters
 - /health_test/<test>/<uid>/
-    - POST test results for a particular test and uid
+    - POST test results of a particular test and uid

 Where: